JuliaIO/TranscodingStreams.jl/docs/src/examples.md

 ----------------

 Sometimes, the `Noop` codec, which does nothing, may be useful.
-The following example creates a decompression stream based on the extension of a filepath:
+The following example creates a decompressor stream based on the extension of a filepath:
 ```julia
 using CodecZlib
 using CodecBzip2